Veronica's Violet has recently been featured

 The History:

-vocalist-guitarist, and they began their performing career in Kyoto as a rock
+and a vocalist-guitarist, and they began their performing career in Kyoto

-trio.
-After the vocalist-guitarist found her own way and left the band, vocalist
+as a rock trio.
+After the vocalist-guitarist found her own way and left

 In July and August 2000, their tunes "No Way Out" and